didiersmith/steve/chapters/collateral-damage.md

 ---

-"Too jacked," Annabel said, shaking her head at the screen.
+"Too jacked," Stacy II told Filbert that evening, shaking her head at the screen.
 "Less 80s action figure, more basement nerd.
 And lean harder into the terrorist aesthetic."

 Filbert deleted his prompt and tried again, typing `scrawny nerd balaclava ak47 anarchist flag` into the text field and clicking "generate".
 An image appeared of a slender man in a balaclava, toting an ak-47 in front of an an anarchist flag.

 "That's it!"
-Annabel said, approvingly.
+Stacy II said, approvingly.
 "That's our guy!
 Save it!"

 Filbert saved the generated image to his hard drive and flipped over to the video generator.
 As they waited for the video to generate, he tried making small talk.

 "Do you feel bad about the people we killed?" he asked.